The Kills: Blood Pressures

-In September the duo published the photo book Dream & Drive, created together with the photographer Kenneth Capello.
+In September the duo published the photo book Dream & Drive, created together with photographer Kenneth Capello.
 It coincided with an exhibition at the Milk Gallery, London.
 Paris Spleen: The Kills Live at L'Olympia, the film of their show from November 2011 was released on 20 September 2013 in partnership with the French clothing company Equipment.
 The Kills were set to go on a small American tour with Queens of the Stone Age in December 2013.
 In the same year, Hince suffered an injury to his left hand when a car door closed on it.
 He lost the use of his middle finger and had to have a number of operations.
-This resulted in change in playing style and equipment.
+As a result he adjusted his playing style and equipment.

 Shortly after the announcement of the shows, the band's record label, Domino Records confirmed that the duo were working on their next album.
 In May 2014, Mosshart said that they were looking for a new sound and that this new album will be completely different from the others.
 She noted that "You never know what's going to happen with a record when you're writing.
 It could be done all of a sudden in two months, or it could take another year.
 You get on these tangents, and you find new directions.
 You kind of follow the scent wherever it's taking you.
 Sometimes it takes a long time.
 Sometimes it's fast as hell."

-Ash & Ice
+Ash & Ice, hiatus and God Games

 The Kills were part of the line-up for Coachella 2016.
 The Kills fifth studio album, Ash & Ice, was released on 3 June 2016.
 A new single titled "Doing It to Death" was released in March 2016.
-The duo embarked on a lengthy world tour, but were forced to cancel European festival dates after Mosshart suffered with pneumonia.
+The duo embarked on a lengthy world tour, but were forced to cancel European festival dates after Mosshart was diagnosed with pneumonia.
 In 2017 the group were the support act for Guns N' Roses during the UK leg of their world tour.
-In 2018 they released a 7" single with cover versions of 'List of Demands (Reparations)' and 'Steppin' Razor' followed by promotional 7" a year later for National Dive Bar Day, with the B-sides 'Blue Moon' and 'Night Train'.
+In 2018, they released a 7-inch single with cover versions of Saul Williams' "List of Demands (Reparations)" and Peter Tosh's "Steppin' Razor", followed by a promotional 7-inch a year later for National Dive Bar Day with the B-sides "Blue Moon" and "Night Train".
 Mosshart also published her multimedia book Car Ma later that year.

-In December 2020 the band released the rarities collection Little Bastards, which collects the B-sides and demos from the period 2002 - 2009.
+The band were largely inactive during 2019, only playing one show that October supporting Social Distortion.
+At the show, the band played Midnight Boom in its entirety.